 Of the whole number of men composing the colony, only three or four remained in the state and only two in the county — J. S. Magill and Robert Shibley.

-For some time the town name of “Palmetto” was used by some of the early county officials when dating their official proceedings.
+For some time, some of the early county officials used the town name of “Palmetto” when dating their official proceedings.
 In the early maps of Kansas, the name Palmetto appeared, but Marysville was left out, although Marysville was the name of the post office and the established seat of justice for Marshall County.

 GRAND SPECULATION MARYSVILLE, KANSAS TERRITORY